Dapp-Learning-DAO/Dapp-Learning/defi/Balancer/Readme.md

 ### Single Asset Withdraw: 等价于：

-1. withdrap lp eaqually, get A, B, C
+1. withdrap lp equally, get A, B, C
 2. swap B for A
 3. swap C for A